Looobay/CrabMC/README.md

 ## How to compile the project ?

 ### On Win32:
-Install rustup and cargo on your windows computer.
+Install rustup and cargo on your Windows computer.

-Clone the repo and enter `cargo build --release` aaand it's done!
+Clone the repo and enter `cargo build --release` and it's done!

 ### On Mac OS:
-Install rustup and cargo on your mac os computer (Sadly I can't compile from windows to mac os so I use a macbook air).
+Install rustup and cargo on your macOS computer (Sadly I can't compile from windows to macOS so I use a macbook air).

-Clone the repo and enter `cargo build --release` aaand it's done!
+Clone the repo and enter `cargo build --release` and it's done!

-I recommand you to run the output file with `sudo ./CrabMC` it will work better than in normal mode.
+I recommend you to run the output file with `sudo ./CrabMC` it will work better than in normal mode.

 ### On Linux:
-I didn't try for Linux so it should be the same steps than Win32 and Mac OS...
+I didn't try for Linux so it should be the same steps as Win32 and macOS...

 Tell me if you try this!

 ## Can I contribute to the project?
 Yes of course!
 You can contribute to the project if you think your code is useful, don't be shy.

-But remember that this project is really small, so its governance is BDFN (Benevolent Dictator For Now), which means that I (Looobay) have the last word on everything, but I'm a beginner in Rust so if you explain your code to me, I'll probably accept your contribution
+But remember that this project is tiny, so its governance is BDFN (Benevolent Dictator For Now), which means that I (Looobay) have the last word on everything, but I'm a beginner in Rust so if you explain your code to me, I'll probably accept your contribution

+If you do not agree with that system you can fork the project.

 ## Licenses

 This project is under MIT license, you can read this in [LICENSE](LICENSE) file or at https://opensource.org/license/MIT.

-You can see all the licenses of every dependencies at [licenses.tsv](licenses.tsv).
+You can see all the licenses of every dependency at [licenses.tsv](licenses.tsv).